textpattern/textpattern.github.io/tags/if_article_list.md

 Tag will accept the following attributes (**case-sensitive**) as well as the {% include atts-global-link.html %}:

 `type="list"` <span class="footnote warning">v4.7.0+</span>
-: Check whether some of Textpattern’s filters are set.
+: Check whether some of Textpattern's filters are set.
 : **Values:** a comma-separated list of `author, c, context, month, pg, q, s`.
 : **Default:** unset.